OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/expense-report/README.md

 ## Implementation Details

-* There's only two versions of the card, `veryNarrow` and at least `narrow`, the main difference is in the `actionSet` so that element has the corresponding `targetWidth`.
+* We use responsive layout to move the text locations vertically so it's not squished in the `veryNarrow` width.

-* To have the ellipsis menu in the `actionSet`, we use the `secondary` mode.
+*  We use the `ToggleVisibility` action to show/hide additional information; notice also that we're toggling the caret icon as a way to dynamically represent the opened/closed state.

 ## Resources & Tools ##